Get

 2. Calculate Their Calorie Needs

 There are many calculators available online to help you determine approximately how many calories your cat needs in a day.
-Your vet or a certified veterinary nutritionist are ideal resources for calculating your cat’s caloric needs, though.
+A vet or a certified veterinary nutritionist are ideal resources for calculating your cat’s caloric needs, though.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Knowing approximately how many calories your cat needs every day will help you ensure that your cat stays at a healthy weight.
 Overweight and obese cats are at risk for a multitude of health issues, including arthritis and diabetes.